You are entitled to know whether the University of Liverpool:

 - The purpose of the processing.

-- The categories of personal data processed.
+- The categories of personal data are being processed.

 What information can I request?